prabhuignoto/react-chrono-docs/docs/api/props.md

 This property positions the timeline card in horizontal mode.
 The value can be either TOP or BOTTOM.

+## cardDetailedText

+Sets the text content for the timeline card.
+Accepts a string or an array of strings, where the string can be a HTML markup.

 ## cardWidth

 This property sets the maximum width of the timeline card.